* STOP Foodborne Illness launches newly renovated website.

 * STOP sponsors Congressional briefing in Washington, DC which features victims’ testimony and noted consumer advocates.

-* STOP presents 100,000 signed postcards to Congress in support of safer meat.
+* We present 100,000 signed postcards to Congress in support of safer meat.

-* STOP participates by invitation in a White House press conference opposing deregulation of the food industry.
+* By invitation, we participate in a White House press conference opposing deregulation of the food industry.

-* STOP wins the first national meat and poultry inspection reforms in 90 years.
+* A food safety win: the first national meat and poultry inspection reforms in 90 years.

 * STOP holds congressional symposium on Meat Inspection in Washington, DC.

-* STOP wins safe handling/warning labels on all meat and poultry products.
+* A food safety win: safe handling/warning labels on all meat and poultry products.

-* STOP opens national clearinghouse providing information and help for victims and consumers, and establishes a toll-free hotline for foodborne illness victims.
+* Opening a national clearinghouse providing information and help for victims and consumers, STOP establishes a toll-free hotline for foodborne illness victims.

 * Foodborne illness victims and friends found Safe Tables Our Priority (STOP) to address the void in national food policy arena.